Skip to main content

 Both Mozingo and his colleague Dennis Howard, assistant professor of welding, speak very highly of women welders – both the students they’ve had and the ones they’ve worked with in the field.
 “Bring your A game or they will weld circles around you.
 They hold their own,” said Howard.
 Mozingo also shared that women have better hand-eye coordination than men, better dexterity and longer attention spans.
 “I enjoy looking back at the history of welding.
 One of my favorite periods is World War II when all of the men were off to war, and who was left to build the battle ships?
 The females.
 The employers were astounded at how good their quality of work was and their work ethics were on point,” said Mozingo.

-The sculptures created by students are on display in the courtyard outside BSC’s LEA Hall
+The sculptures created by students are on display in the courtyard outside BSC’s Skogen Hall